haukened/rr-dns/internal/dns/repos/blocklist/README.md

 - Bloom filter (implemented in `bloom/` as `BloomFilter` with `BloomSizer`) provides fast negative checks before hitting storage.
 Reads are lock-free; writes (Add/Clear/swap) are serialized.
 - Persistent store (planned Bolt backend via `Store`) is the source of truth for exact names and suffix matches.

+### Quick summary

+- The store holds rules (exact names and suffix anchors).
+A single Bloom filter cheaply tests candidate keys (exact FQDN and reversed anchors) before touching Bolt.
+- On a cache miss, we canonicalize the name, test Bloom, and if “maybe,” probe Bolt:
+    - `ExistsExact(fqdn)`; if not found,
+    - `VisitSuffixes(reversed-prefix)` with a cursor, most-specific first; stop on first match.
+- That yields a `domain.BlockDecision`.
+We cache that decision by canonical name so repeated queries skip the Bloom + Bolt walk.
+- On blocklist update/swap, we rebuild the store and Bloom, then purge the decision cache to avoid staleness.
+- The decision cache is optional (size=0 disables).

 ### Roles

 - DecisionCache